 If you are after some tips for working from home, you are in the right place.
 Working from home has become a sudden reality, with the rise of offices shutting during the Coronavirus outbreak (and generally with more and more people owning their own businesses or looking for a flexible work-life balance.

-But remember it’s not an easy transition, if you’ve spent years sat at a desk, like I did for six years, suddenly working from home can throw your routine, sleeping pattern and mind out of control.
+But remember it’s not an easy transition if you’ve spent years sat at a desk, as I did for six years, suddenly working from home can throw your routine, sleeping pattern and mind out of control.

 It may sounds great when the idea comes in to your mind, but it can be challenging and can take some time for you to adjust.